Sand in the pool causes and solutions

 1. Faulty sand filter

-2. Broken lateral or hub filter
+2. Broken filter lateral or hub assembly

 3. Natural wear and tear